sunjh22/CNVPipe/README.md

 `delly classify` will select CNVs with 'PASS' (filter low-quality CNVs), bad thing is that it transforms all quality score into 10000, so we decided to filter CNVs by grep and keep the original quality score.
-A thing need to notice is that in some cases, value in `FILTER` field is not matched with `FT` tag in `format` field.
+One thing need to be noticed is that in some cases, value in `FILTER` field is not matched with `FT` tag in `format` field.
 One could be PASS while the other one could be LowQual.
 We just use the `FILTER`=="PASS" to select all good-quality CNVs. (strict mode)